 Ogier wrapped up his debut WRC win at Rally Portugal that year, earning him promotion to the works Citroën team alongside rally legend Sébastien Loeb.
 In partnership with co-driver Julien Ingrassia, Ogier duly took the fight to the multiple world champion with five victories in 2011 including Rallye Deutschland and his home event in France.

 In 2012 Ogier switched to the Skoda team in preparation for Volkswagen's coming assault on the WRC title.
-Once he had his hands on the WRC Polo in 2013, there was no stopping him and he took the elusive championship at the first attempt.
+Once he had his hands on the WRC Polo in 2013, there was no stopping him and he took the elusive championship at the first attempt and soon doubling his tally.

 Ogier earned his first invitation to the Race Of Champions in 2011 and took ROC by storm, racing to the 'Champion of Champions' title at his very first attempt with a Grand Final victory over Le Mans legend Tom Kristensen.